-- Mix in the milk to the dough.
+- Mix in the 3 oz. of milk to the dough.
 Place the dough onto a flat surface and knead with your hands until dough comes together.
 It will not be perfectly smooth.
+If the dough feels to dry and crumbly, mix in a little more milk.
 Do not over mix or the empanadas will be hard.
 Divide the dough into 14-16 small dough balls.
 Cover and set aside while you preheat your oven to 375 degrees F.

 - Preheat oven to 375 degrees F. Line two baking sheets with parchment paper.
 The dough balls will release some of the grease and that’s ok.
 Just roll it in your hands again and flatten slightly.
 On a lightly(very light) floured surface, roll out the dough ball to about 4 inches in diameter.

 - Spoon out about 1 full tablespoon of dulce de leche.
 Use a second spoon to help you place the caramel onto empanada disk.
 Brush a light coat of egg white around one half of the inside edge of empanada.
 Fold over to form empanada.
 Gently press to remove any air and press around the edges

 - Pick up empanada and fold and pinch around the edges to seal.
 Place onto parchment lined baking sheets.
 Freeze empanadas for 30 minutes or refrigerate for 1 hour.
 This will help keep caramel from leaking out too much.